Issue #3: May 22, 2024

 Biochemistry isn’t just about investigating problems; it’s about creating solutions!
 For starters, understanding biochemical processes, besides being instrumental to helping sustain healthy plant and animal life, can help us make more cleanly-manufactured products.
 For example, fermentation techniques using microbes can produce desirable liquids, like vinegar for food production and ethanol to make biofuels.
 Biofuel blends are fuels for our engines that are made in a relatively short time from renewable sources, such as from vegetation, or from bio-waste such as used cooking oil, often adding ethanol to the mix.
 One advantage of jet aircraft biofuels, for instance, is that they may cut emissions up to 80% compared to traditional petroleum-based fuels.
 Another advantage of these Sustainable Aviation Fuels is that they can be made locally without the need to extract petroleum from the ground, whether domestically or overseas.
 Biochemists are working on ways to make biofuels that don’t compete with our food production.
 Their efforts are turning science fiction into reality, all while saving the planet!

-Courses, Programs,
+Courses, Programs, and Careers

 Ready to Dive Deeper into Biochemistry?